the-oneacct-export-project/oneacct-export/README.md

 occi --endpoint $ENDPOINT -a list -r resource_tpl
 ```

-To check whether the value is correctly formated use one of the JSON format validators and formatters, for example
+To check whether the value is correctly formatted use one of the JSON format validators and formatters, for example
 [https://jsonformatter.curiousconcept.com/](https://jsonformatter.curiousconcept.com/).

 Both attributes can be set both for clusters and hosts in OpenNebula with hosts'